TondaniT/TondaniT/README.md

 </p>

 ## 🚀 About Me
-Hi,I'm Tondani, a finance and accounting professional and data enthusiast turning numbers into insights by creating dashboards,analyses and reports that help make data meaningful and actionable.
+Hi,I'm Tondani, a finance professional and data enthusiast turning numbers into insights by creating dashboards,analyses and reports that help make data meaningful and actionable.

-Here, you will find my projrcts where a finance meets analytics.
+Here, you will find my projects where finance meets analytics.

 <!-- 🌐 Replace "your-username" with your actual GitHub username -->
 ### [🏆 Check Out My Full Portfolio Website](https://your-username.github.io/)